 • Start the car up from stone cold if possible.
 This will let you listen out for any ticking noises from the exhaust manifold, which can indicate a crack.
 As new manifolds aren’t available, this can cost a lot of time and money to put right.

-• One of the major things to inspect is the external oil cooler that sits behind the front bumper, as the pipes can corrode, dropping the oil and destroying the engine.
+• One of the major things to inspect is the external oil cooler that sits behind the front bumper.
+Talk to the owner about this, as a replacement item should be documented.
+If the pipes are allowed to corrode, the engine oil could be drained in a matter of seconds, potentially destroying the engine.

 • A car that fails to start, or runs very badly, it could be a failed inlet manifold pressure sensor.
 The giveaway is a constantly high reading on the turbo boost gauge.